Stop Buying Pink Salmon (And What To Get Instead)

 The color is synthetic anyway, and it’s just a deception.

-If you’re looking for the omega-3 and anti-inflammatory benefits of salmon, you can also supplement that.
+If you’re looking for the omega-3 benefits of salmon, you can also supplement that.

 I use an omega that’s sourced from Atlantic seas in very fresh, controlled waters.